 - Use male or female dog diapers. that come in both disposable or super absorbent reusable diapers.

 - Always give them a reward when they successfully go to the bathroom outside.

 What are the Best Aussie Training Commands?

 One of the most important parts of training an Australian shepherd is to ensure that you are consistent with the commands that you use during their training.
 These commands are triggers or your way of telling your Aussie what to do.
-Not only should you be consistent with the words you use, but you should also be consistent with your tone.

 When training any dog, the best way to start is with the basics.
 They will give a solid foundation of what is expected of them and how to do things to get rewarded.
 Some of the most common basics people use to train their Australian shepherd are: